This post contains affiliate links. We may earn compensation when you click on the links at no additional cost to you.

 A couple of weeks ago almost the whole family was sick.
 Thankfully, I missed that round of germs, but I wasn't 100% either.
 I hurt my back and then broke my foot.
 It is kind of funny to say it now, but at the time, it was no laughing matter.
 Having the one person who didn’t have a bad cold be sidelined made everyday life more difficult than it had to be.

 Here is the very loose recipe I used.
 Since I just added what I had on hand, and I have done it since, you can do the same.
 It still turns out great without exact measurements.

 I want to talk about my Instant Pot for a second.
-I was a huge hold out in getting one and now I'm kicking myself for waiting so long.
+I was a huge hold out in getting one and now I’m kicking myself for waiting so long.
 We use it daily to make rice, pasta, soup and so much more.
 I love that I can do other things when our food is cooking and that the food always turns out perfect each time.
-The main reason I waited to buy an Instant Pot was because I was afraid it would be loud, be hard to use, and possibly explode if I don't use it correctly.
+The main reason I waited to buy an Instant Pot was that I was afraid it would be loud, be hard to use, and possibly explode if I don’t use it correctly.
 It sounds so ridiculous to say that now because it is the easiest thing to use and so safe too.
 There are multiple safety features to make sure of it.

 - Vegetable broth and/or chicken-less bullion mixed with water.
 I use a mixture of all three.